Whiplash (album): Background

 In 1993, James worked with producer Brian Eno, and released their fifth studio album Laid.
-Despite being ignored in the band's native United Kingdom, the album was a success in the United States due to the title-track "Laid" becoming a crossover hit.
+Despite being relatively unsuccessful in the band's native United Kingdom, the album was a success in the United States due to the title-track "Laid" becoming a crossover hit.
 The band began working on material for their next album in August 1994, around an appearance at Woodstock '94.
 Up to this point, the band had spent the preceding three years touring the US consistently.
 They set up in a barn close to Woodstock, New York, and played improvised songs.

 Wah Wah, an album of experimental music born out of the Laid recording sessions, was released in late 1994.
 On 16 November 1994, the band met up at The Windings in Wales to start writing for their next album.
-The day would later be known as James' Black Thursday: guitarist Larry Gott expressed interest in leaving the band to design furniture; frontman Tim Booth revealed that was going to record an album with composer Angelo Badalamenti; and the band learned that they owed several years' worth of back taxes, totalling £250,000.
+The day would later be known as James' 'Black Thursday': guitarist Larry Gott expressed interest in leaving the band to design furniture; frontman Tim Booth revealed his plans to record an album with composer Angelo Badalamenti; and the band learned that they owed several years' worth of back taxes, totalling £250,000.
 Shortly afterwards, Martine McDonagh, who was the mother of Booth's son, ceased to be the band's manager.